Mom’s doctor suggested Assisted Living

 “You just need help, that’s all”

-Or learn from Bernie, an 86-year-old man who has no problem admitting he needs more help than he used to.
+Furthermore, you can learn from Bernie, an 86-year-old man who has no problem admitting he needs more help than he used to.
 “As you grow older, you just need help, that’s all,” he says.
-He chose Saratoga Grove, our community in Downers Grove, Illinois.
+He chose Saratoga Grove, a Providence community in Downers Grove, Illinois, that offers Assisted Living.

-What this means for you and your mom
+What Assisted Living can mean for you and your mom

 - Illinois – Crete (Village Woods)